 For this workout, you will need a kettlebell and, if desired, an exercise or yoga mat.
 Begin with a weight that is light enough to lift with proper form but heavy enough that your muscles feel fatigued during the final few reps.
 I use the roughly same weight or five pounds heavier for my kettlebell as I do for traditional dumbbell exercises: 12-15 pounds.
 These five kettlebell exercises for runners will provide you with an effective and enjoyable workout in fifteen minutes – short enough to add to the busiest of runners’ schedules.

 Kettlebell Swing: Hold the kettlebell with both hands in front of your body and your feet about shoulder-width apart.
-Bend your knees, slightly squat, and let the kettlebell lower in between your legs.
-Engage your glutes and core and use them to explosively swing the kettlebell up to shoulder height and immediately return to start to complete one rep. Your arms will of course move, but most of the work will be done by your glutes and core.
+Bend your knees slightly as you hinge at the hips, keeping your lower back flat, and let the kettlebell lower in between your legs.
+Engage your glutes and core and use them to explosively swing the kettlebell up to shoulder height and immediately return to start to complete one rep. Your arms will move, but most of the work will be done by your glutes and core.
 (For more guidance, see this guide to the kettlebell swing.)